407-610-2417

 Be careful with AI content.
 There may be penalties from Google.

-Formats like eBooks and webinars work well for lead generation because they provide valuable information your audience wants.
+These work well for lead generation because they provide valuable information that your audience wants.
 In return for access, you can ask for their email address.

 This way, they get the resources they need, and you get a way to stay in touch and nurture a connection with them.
 One SaaS company that often creates ebooks for readers is HubSpot: